-A time capsule of kitschy music and embarrassingly naive visual mementos, The Atomic Cafe brilliantly lampoons the lies and deceit of propaganda films from the earlier years of the Cold War atomic standoff — 1945 through around 1959.
+A time capsule of kitschy music and embarrassingly naive visual mementos, The Atomic Cafe brilliantly lampoons the lies and deceit of propaganda from the earlier years of the Cold War atomic standoff — 1945 through around 1959.
 To the tune of songs like ‘Atomic Cocktail’ we see America being taught that its prosperity is threatened and that preparation for massive retaliation is essential.
-The compilation of film clips creates a vision that sees a cynical media manipulation of a nation gripped by fear and denial.
+The compilation of film clips reveals the cynical media manipulation of a nation gripped by fear and denial.

-The movie is made of repurposed ‘official’ film footage.
-Accompanied by tasteless pop songs, declassified government and military training films, newsreels and civil defense educational films reveal Cold War attitudes toward the nuclear dilemma and the arms race.
-Official statements are contrasted with condescending public ‘information’ designed to assure the viewer that nuclear war is survivable and nothing to worry about.
-As Bert the Turtle demonstrates in an animated film for children, all you must do to walk away from an atomic attack is ‘duck and cover.’
+The movie is edited from repurposed ‘official’ film footage.
+Tasteless pop songs, declassified government and military training films, newsreels and civil defense educational films reveal Cold War attitudes toward the nuclear dilemma and the arms race.
+Official statements are contrasted with condescending public ‘information’ designed to assure the viewer that nuclear war is survivable and therefore nothing to worry about.
+As Bert the animated Turtle demonstrates for children, all one must do to walk away from an atomic attack is ‘duck and cover.’
 The absurdly calming image of ‘Bert the Turtle’ was all that was needed to publicize The Atomic Cafe.

-In the 1950s our government dealt with the informational aspect of the nuclear threat as if it were simply another public relations problem — say anything that will keep the yahoos quiet and complacent.
-The Atomic Energy Commission had been given a free hand, and the authority and secrecy of a top military project.
-Rather than acknowledge public dissent, worries were addressed with a blitz of officially sanctioned misinformation.
+In the 1950s our government dealt approached the nuclear threat as if it were simply another public relations problem: say anything that will keep the yahoos quiet and complacent.
+The Atomic Energy Commission was given a free hand plus the authority and secrecy of a top military project.
+Public concern was addressed with a blitz of officially sanctioned misinformation.
 The grim fun of The Atomic Cafe is seeing the out-of-control propaganda methods used to ‘sell’ nuclear complacency as if it were dish soap: misleading semantics (“85% of the fear comes from 15% of the threat”), dramatic animation (heroic USAF bombers wipe out scores of ‘hostile enemy cities’ in a single strike) and insulting reasoning (nuclear bombs are equated with humorous household accidents).
 We laugh at the nonsensical clips, but it’s a nervous laughter that contains the realization that they were made by a self-satisfied Authority convinced of its mandate to mislead the public.
 The films seem to be laughing at their susceptible ‘target’ audience, like smug Madison Avenue execs enjoying the effectiveness of their cheap hard-sell tactics.

 Educational and Public Service Informational Films.
 Often funded by uncredited government agencies, these independent film productions by companies large and small naturally competed to find effective ways to present a predetermined message.
-Technically, this is real propaganda, because sophisticated media techniques are employed to indoctrinate the presumed passive and suggestible viewer.
+Technically speaking this is real propaganda: sophisticated media techniques are employed to indoctrinate viewers.
 Madison Avenue cleverness meets ex-Signal Corps resourcefulness, as Andy Hardy-like families withstand direct attack with little distress.
 Atomic attacks are repeatedly portrayed by flashes of white light that warn people of impending danger instead of being deadly in themselves.
 Pulling a picnic blanket over one’s head or climbing under a desk enables people to escape blast effects that level buildings.
 These films sell the Big Lie.
 Audiences believed because they wanted to believe, or because they trusted the government and had no other sources of information.

 TV and Radio Entertainment.
 The Atomic Cafe doesn’t employ any Hollywood film clips, no doubt due to high licensing costs.
-But there are a number of talk show clips that demonstrate that spokesmen willing to expound extreme ideas were welcome on the air.
+But several talk show excerpts demonstrate that extremism was welcome on the airwaves.
 Congressmen and ‘experts’ seem all too eager to exterminate millions in an atom war.
 A clergyman practically foams at the mouth while anticipating the ‘regrettable’ need to use deadly force to defend one’s fallout shelter against one’s own neighbors.

-The dozen or so amusing ‘atomic’ novelty songs used as a soundtrack are about romance heightened by atomic lust, or promises of desire in the fallout bunker.
+The dozen or so amusing novelty songs on the soundtrack are about romance heightened by atomic lust, or promises of desire in the fallout bunker.
 A bunch of these mostly painful pop tunes are country or rockabilly regional efforts.
 One rock song riffs off the lyric, ‘Fire, heat & lighting.’
 Since arcane tunes were written to exploit every subject under the sun, it’s not known whether a song urging MacArthur to nuke Korea was heard by millions, or released only to a select market.

-The Editorial Reorganization of Found Footage: To get their message across, the makers of The Atomic Cafe use the inherent absurdity of their source material in creative ways.
+The Editorial Reorganization of Found Footage: The makers of The Atomic Cafe channel their source material in creative directions.
 But they’re careful to leave the clips essentially untransformed.
 When we see Nixon and J. Edgar Hoover posing with a strip of microfilm, we know we’re watching a newsreel.
 The content isn’t cheated.
 Except in wrapup montages, narration from one source isn’t used over another.
-When raw footage is available, candid moments are seen of speechmakers (including President Truman) when they don’t know the cameras are rolling.
-Caught laughing incongruously before a solemn report on an atom threat, Truman comes off as callously flip — reminding us of Ronald Reagan’s cheap joke about nuking Russians that was accidentally broadcast in the 1980s.
-Those of us with a bias against Reagan may think this is evidence of a dangerous man, but that’s not fair — a joke is a joke.
+When raw footage is available, candid moments catch speechmakers unaware that cameras are rolling, including President Truman.
+Caught laughing incongruously before a solemn report on an atom threat, Truman comes off as callously flip — reminding us of Ronald Reagan’s cheap joke about nuking Russians, that was accidentally broadcast in the 1980s.
+Those biased against Reagan may think this is evidence of a dangerous man, but that’s not fair — a joke is a joke.
 Maybe an aide had just said something funny to Truman, to get him to lighten up.
 ‘Editorial Reorganization’ can of course be used to distort and propagandize too.

 The film has an attitude of fairness.
 Richard Nixon comes off as patiently civilized next to a blustering, bullying Nikita Khruschev.
 Democrat Dukakis’ running mate Lloyd Bentsen, urging voters to petition congress to nuke Northern Korea, is just as bomb-crazy as any Republican.
 Hiroshima pilot Paul Tibbets is allowed to make his full ‘Enola Gay’ speech and express his contradictory emotions.
 In other documentaries Tibbets’ interview is usually edited much more selectively, to support either a pro- or anti- nuke message.
 Depending on what’s shown, Tibbets comes off as responsible and thoughtful, or as a vicious maniac.

-The film has a sense of humor, but also some moving audio-visual poetry.
+The film also offers some moving audio-visual poetry.
 In one deeply affecting passage President Eisenhower talks about the vague, troubling unease our affluent society is experiencing in 1954.
 As a lonely car moves down a dark highway, we hear quietly disturbing Miklos Rosza soundtrack music from the film noir classic The Killers.
-Eisenhower verbally distills the concept that mankind is too primitive to manage its own technological terrors.
+Eisenhower calmly states that mankind is too primitive to manage its own technological terrors.
 It’s a great speech from a President not remembered for great speeches.
 The Atomic Cafe uses it to merge philosophical reflection with Noir unease.
 Both Eisenhower and writer A.I.
 Bezzerides were clued-in to a radical truth of our atomic world: the villain of Kiss Me Deadly, the noir touchstone of the atomic age, uses classical allusions to characterize our world as becoming more primitive with every scientific advance.

 The original DVD had no extras.
-At that time I caught up with some Atomic-Era government films and short subjects on subsequent DVDs for Invasion U.S.A. and Atomic War Bride/This is Not a Test.
+At that time I caught up with some Atomic-Era government films and short subjects on the DVDs for Invasion U.S.A. and Atomic War Bride/This is Not a Test.
 This HD reissue gives us an interesting assortment from the Prelinger Archives: several are very educational.
-Interestingly, only a couple can be said to dispense intentional misinformation.
-Even the ones concentrating on feeble civil defense preparation made sense in the days prior to thermonuclear Hydrogen bombs, which are exponentially more powerful.
+Only a couple can be said to dispense intentional misinformation.
+The ones concentrating on feeble civil defense preparation made sense in the days prior to thermonuclear Hydrogen bombs, which are exponentially more powerful.
 The last I heard, my major city might be hit with twenty such bombs in a ‘routine’ nuclear exchange with Russia.